-We have significantly contributed to the emerging network of maths schools (U-Maths) by organising both a staff and a governor conference, developing a website for U-Maths and serving on the U-Maths steering group.
-We have continue to support new maths schools by sharing our experience with them.
+We have significantly contributed to the emerging network of maths schools (U-Maths) by organising both a staff and a governor conference, holding and managing finances for U-Maths and seconding members of staff to support the administration of this new charity.
+The school continues to support new maths schools by sharing its experience with them.